Job rules for the EU, EEA, and Swiss students:

-All the students that belong to the European Union (EU), European Economic Area (EEA) and Switzerland are treated the same as German students.
-They have free access to the German job market without any restrictions.
+All the students that belong to the European Union (EU), European Economic Area (EEA), and Switzerland are treated the same as German students.
+They are permitted to work in Germany without any limitations.
 These students can freely do part-time jobs in Germany.

 Job rules for non-EU students: